 - Carry a reusable bag in your car and/or bag

-- Carry a water bottle and hot drink reusable cup
+- Carry a water bottle and hot drink reusable cup and a jar for cold drinks

 - Avoid unnecessary product packaging and request reusable or returnable containers

-- Make smarter purchasing decisions
+- Make smarter purchasing decisions.

 Non-recyclable items are waste products that cannot be recycled.
 Some examples are: food storage containers, dishware, vinyl, foam materials, window glass, mirrors, light bulbs, whiteware eg. fridges, or car parts.